 These communities are on the frontlines.

-Rainforests are being bulldozed and burned for corporate profit: from palm oil plantations to cattle, soy, cocoa, pulp and paper.
-At the frontlines of this destruction for profit are the local and Indigenous communities whose lands are being stolen, whose water is being disrupted and whose lives are being threatened.
+Corporations are bulldozing and burning rainforests for profit: from palm oil plantations to cattle, soy, cocoa and pulpwood.
+At the frontlines of this destruction are local and Indigenous communities whose lands, waterways and lives are under threat.

-All too often, when frontline communities assert their rights and attempt to protect their lands and forests from corporate exploitation, they face intimidation, criminalization, and violence.
+All too often, when frontline communities assert their rights over their land and forests against corporations, they face intimidation, criminalization and violence.

-Years of smart, dedicated corporate campaigning have pushed many companies to make important policy commitments to “No Deforestation, No Development on Peat, and No Exploitation” but corporate promises only go so far.
-Despite these commitments, real change is still needed for forests, peatlands, and Indigenous and frontline communities.
+Years of smart, dedicated corporate campaigning have pushed many companies to make important policy commitments to “No Deforestation, No Peat, and No Exploitation” (NDPE), but corporate promises only go so far.
+Real change is still needed for forests, peatlands and Indigenous and local communities.
+That’s why frontline communities in Indonesia are standing up to demand real action.

 Solidarity with frontline communities.